nickbruggen90/Networking-Encyclopedia-backside/VRRP-v2-v3.md

 > * variable - one or more VIPs
 ---
 #### Header Definitions:
-> * Type: only 1 type exists; Advertisement
+> * Type - only 1 type exists; Advertisement
-> * Count IP Address: number of VIP’s included in a VRRP packet(typically 1)
+> * Count IP Address - number of VIP’s included in a VRRP packet(typically 1)
-> * Authentication Type: not used in modern VRRP
+> * Authentication Type - not used in modern VRRP; obsolete in IPv6.
+IPv6 uses external security measures like IPsec or control plane isolation
 ---
 ### Best Practices/Security Considerations:
 > * v3 is backward compatible with IPv4; but you should run one version on a single interface.